trubetscoin/FOUNDATION/README.md

 To start the project with docker simply use: `docker compose up` or `docker compose up -d` to run it as daemon <br/>

 ## Important Notes
-Change application-dev-secrets.yml and application-prod-secrets.yml files data ASAP and add them to .gitignore.  <br/>
+Change application-dev-secrets.yml and application-prod-secrets.yml files data ASAP. <br/>
 The environment variables for the docker compose database must be the same as in application-prod-secrets.yml to work.
 Otherwise, spring backend would not be able to connect to the postgres database.

 ## Dependencies